davidjeddy/gradyent-practical/PROCESS.md

 Since this project is a all-include lets handle it ELB as part of the cluster resources deployment.

+To prevent naming collisions in the case of multiple deployments of the same resources multiple times per environment, for example multiple `dev` deployments leveraging shared resources such as VPC, S3, etc, I have gotten into the practice of using a `deployment_id` per deployed instance of the stack.

+I know TF has workspaces, but I feel they do not provide enough isolation.
+Plus they are a bit of a pain to work with in my experience.

+- Tag all resources using the provider

+- Use AWS EKS Auto Mode.
+When it comes to infra my experience has been less-is-more;/ until the organization reaches such a point that the cost of labour is less than the benefits of over-optimization.

+- Each IAC configuration type gets its own file, makes finding things a lot easier later on.

 ## Make It Right

 ## Make If Fast